 No-Limit Hold’em starts with one player paying the small blind and the player to their immediate left paying the big blind.
-Those are forced bets so they have no choice but to put them in the middle.
+Those are forced bets, so they have no choice but to put them in the middle.
 Everyone is dealt two cards face down and the first round of betting commences.

-The person the left of the big blind is the first to act and they can choose to call the big blind, fold, or raise any amount they wish.
+The person the left of the big blind is the first to act, and they can choose to call the big blind, fold, or raise any amount they wish.
 The action moves in a clockwise direction.
-If there at least two players remaining after the first round of betting the dealer puts three community cards onto the table face up, known as the flop.
+If there are at least two players remaining after the first round of betting the dealer puts three community cards onto the table face up, known as the flop.